Strikingly beautiful, desert rose catches passerby’s attention every time they pass by.

-Within the Adenium family, there are many smaller species that have been classified to help us identify the plants we’re having and know to to better take care of them.
+Within the Adenium family, there are many smaller species that have been classified to help us identify the plants we’re having and know how to take better care of them.

-In our list today, we will meet some of the most common species and see some of their highlighted characteristics:
+In our list today, we will meet some of the three most common species and see some of their highlighted characteristics:

 - Adenium Swazicum